During a trip to Paris over spring break, I realized my family was actually on vacation while I was on an excursion.

 I took the metro and arrived just before opening.
 I had a Paris Museum Pass (get one!) and entered effortlessly.
 Flocks of people went through the metal detector at the same time and we scurried down the corridor lined with shops and food courts.
 Once inside the sunlit area under that glass pyramid, we separated.

 They all headed west to see Mona Lisa.
-I turned east and had the museum pretty much to myself.
+I turned east and had the Louvre pretty much to myself.

 For nearly an hour.